Visit Metelkova Ljubljana for a unique experience

 Errr, so why visit?

 Well, because that’s also what makes it charming.
-Metelkova city is not your typical neighbourhood.
-It has its own vibe, walls covered by urban street art and bizarre buildings with barred windows.
-It’s weird, but in a good-way weird.
+Metelkova City is not your typical neighborhood.
+It has its own vibe, walls covered by urban street art, and bizarre buildings with barred windows.

 If you’re looking for alternative things to do in Ljubljana, this is it!